 2. "I'll never find anything or anyone better; this is as good as it gets."

-Countless men and women apply that mindset to unhappy relationships and dead end jobs.
-One client had been in a long-term relationship and was clearly not getting her needs met, but she was afraid no one better would come along or that she wouldn’t be okay if she wasn’t in a relationship.
-This translated into “ So, therefore, I have to settle.”
-The new thought that got introduced in therapy was, I DON'T HAVE TO SETTLE AND I DON'T HAVE TO PUT A GLASS CEILING ON HOW GOOD THINGS CAN BE.
-We then focused on the standards she held for friends who were dating so she could begin to hold to those same, higher standards in her own relationships.
+Countless men and women apply this mindset to unhappy relationships and dead-end jobs.
+One client had been in a long-term relationship and was clearly not getting her needs met, but she was afraid that no one better would come along, or that she wouldn’t be okay if she wasn’t in a relationship.
+This translated into “Therefore, I have to settle.”
+The new thought we introduced in therapy was, I don't have to settle, and I don't have to settle, and I don't have to put a glass ceiling on hos good things can be."
+We then focused on the standards she held for friends who were dating, so she could begin to hold to those same, higher standards in her own relationships.
 If she wouldn’t encourage her friends to settle, why should she?
-This combined with work on ego strengthening and raising self-esteem enabled her to end the relationship.
-She stayed single and discovered she could be fine on her own!
-In fact, her life got much more fulfilling when she started to reclaim all the things she had put to the side to accommodate her partner.
+This, combined with work on ego strengthening and raising self-esteem, enabled her to end the relationship.
+She stayed single and discovered she could be fine on her own.
+In fact, her life became much more fulfilling when she started to reclaim all the things she had put to the side to accommodate her partner.

-Learn more about shifting negative thoughts to positive ones in Lisa’s book, “Finding Your Ruby Slippers: Transformative Life Lessons From the Therapist’s Couch.”
+Learn more about shifting negative thoughts to positive ones in my book, Finding Your Ruby Slippers: Transformative Life Lessons From the Therapist’s Couch.